When Will Online Casinos Be Legal in Virginia

 Are online casinos legal in Virginia?

 No, online casino gambling is not legal in Virginia as of now.
-Legislation has been introduced looking to change that.
+Legislation had been introduced looking to change that, but didn’t pass before the end of the 2026 legislative session.

-What legislation on VA online casinos is being considered?
+What legislation on VA online casinos was being considered?

-Currently, House Bill 161 and Senate Bill 118 each would legalize online casinos with a 20% tax rate on operator’s adjusted gross revenue.
-Each bill has passed through its respective chamber and being considered by the other.
+House Bill 161 and Senate Bill 118 each would have legalized online casinos with a 20% tax rate on operator’s adjusted gross revenue.
+Each bill passed through its respective chamber, but was rejected by the other.

 What forms of online gambling are legal in Virginia?